 - The percentage of Native Hawaiian children participating in early education programs who consistently demonstrate school readiness in literacy as measured by the Hawaii School Readiness Assessment (HSRA).
 (Early Childhood Measure)

-- The percentage of students in schools served by the program who graduate from high school with a high school diploma in four years.
+- The percentage of students in schools served by the program who graduate from high school with a regular high school diploma in four years.
 (Retention Measure)

-- The percentage of students participating in a Hawaiian language program conducted under the Native Hawaiian Education Program who meet or exceed proficiency standards in reading on a test of the Hawaiian language.
+- The percentage of students participating in a Native Hawaiian language program conducted under the Native Hawaiian Education Program who meet or exceed proficiency standards in reading on a test of the Native Hawaiian language.
 (Language Measure)